End of year wrap-up Q4, 2017 Newsletter

 The company has also received an increase in media inquiries.
 AGT news stories have been found in NASDAQ, Drug Development & Delivery Magazine, and Stock News Now:

-- NASDAQ: AGT CSO, David Pauza, to Present HIV Functional Cure data At The Cell & Gene Meeting on the Mesa
+- NASDAQ: AGT CSO, David Pauza, to Present HIV cure data At The Cell & Gene Meeting on the Mesa

 - Drug Development & Delivery Magazine: GENE & CELL THERAPY – Its Growing Potential to Disrupt Drug Research & Healthcare Delivery